scottinet/resume/README.md

 # What I am looking for

 Above all, what I need are challenges.

 When I bang my head on my desk on a hard to track, subtle bug occuring randomly, I feel like entering the ring.
 And when I swear out loud about a performance issue that needs a new algorithm or a new approach to be addressed, I feel like a kid in a candy store.

 Give me routine and I get bored, and I lose my motivation.

-I would like to work for a company with a modern/Agile mindset, where people actually spend their time collaborating, working, improving, teaching and innovating.
+I would like to work for a company with a modern/Agile mindset, where people actually spend their time collaborating, communicating, working, improving, teaching and innovating.

-If that's not possible, then I will still gladly hear what you've got to offer in terms of salary, holidays and other advantages.
+And if you are not there yet, but are really motivated to put these practices in place, then I can help with that too.

+# Proficiencies

+Aside from programming languages, I encountered many practices, services and products that I have come to understand, use, and sometimes that I got to know really well.

+Here is an overview of these products and skills, by category:

+**Development:**

+Skills: Software Architecture, Algorithms, Performances & Optimizations, Test Strategies, Benchmarking

+**Data Manipulation:**

+Products: Elasticsearch, Sybase IQ, Sybase ASE, SQL Server, Postgres, OLAP
+Skills: Data modelization for large volumes, Query & Indexes Optimization, Business Intelligence

+**IoT:**

+Skills: Provisioning, Device Management, Geofencing & Geopositioning, Multi-tenancy

+**Virtualization:**

+Product: Docker

+**Environments:**

+Products: Unixes, Windows Server, AWS

+**Others:**

+Skills: Product Management (versioning, communication), Community Management, Team Management, Agile practices, Client Support

 # Experiences

 ## 03/2015 - Now: Lead Developer/Software Architect (Kuzzle)

-Now located in Montpellier, I am one of the lead developer and architect behind [Kuzzle](http://kuzzle.io), an open-source, installable and all-purpose back-end:
+I am one of the lead developer and architect behind [Kuzzle](http://kuzzle.io).

+Kuzzle is an open-source, installable, generic and all-purpose back-end.
+It is now heavily leaning toward the IoT market, handling anything from tracked logistic containers, to smart construction sites or entire smart cities.

-* I co-designed and I was the only developer of [Koncorde](https://www.npmjs.com/package/koncorde), Kuzzle's real-time data percolation engine
+* I co-designed and I was the only developer of [Koncorde](https://www.npmjs.com/package/koncorde), Kuzzle's real-time matching engine
-* I'm one of the main developers of Kuzzle's core.
-A few features that I designed and developed: network protocol plugin system, overload-protection mechanism, HTTP router, ...
+* I am one of the main developers of Kuzzle's core.
+A few features that I designed and developed: network layers, network protocol plugin system, overload-protection mechanism, HTTP router, cluster synchronization, ...
+* I led key architecture proposals, such as our modular architecture, our plugin system, and many others
-* I improved Kuzzle's memory consumption and overall performances using profiling analysis
+* I constantly improved Kuzzle's memory consumption and overall performances
-* I helped design and develop Kuzzle's SDKs in Javascript (browser + Node.js), Android, Go and C
+* I helped design and develop Kuzzle's SDKs in Javascript (browser + Node.js), Android, C# and Go
 * I participated to the product's roadmap, and pushed a few strategic, business-oriented proposals

 _Environment:_ Node.js, C, C++, Java, C#, Go